SorenZ/Alamut.MediatR.Caching/README.md

 # MediatR Caching Behavior
-### [Behaviors](https://github.com/jbogard/MediatR/wiki/Behaviors) allow you to build your own pipleline directly inside of MediatR.
+### [Behaviors](https://github.com/jbogard/MediatR/wiki/Behaviors) allow you to build your own pipeline directly inside of MediatR.
 A pipeline behavior is an implementation of `IPipelineBehavior<TRequest, TResponse>`.
 It represents a similar pattern to filters in ASP.NET MVC/Web API or pipeline behaviors in NServiceBus.

-The simplest implementation, that does nothing but call the next possible behavior.
+The simplest implementation that does nothing but calls the next possible behavior.
 ```csharp
 public class MyPipeline<TRequest, TResponse> : IPipelineBehavior<TRequest, TResponse>
 {